-Advanced manufacturing at Daley College will include two program areas: Computerized Numerical Control (CNC) Machining and Factory Automation, both of which require substantial mathematics aptitude to direct and maintain computer-guided heavy machinery.
+Advanced manufacturing at Daley College includes two program areas: Computerized Numerical Control (CNC) Machining and Factory Automation, both of which require substantial mathematics aptitude to direct and maintain computer-guided heavy machinery.
 Students completing certifications in these areas can earn between $10 and 23 per hour to start, and students completing associate of science degrees in manufacturing can up to $32 per hour.
 The certificate programs will be designed to empower students to advance into associate’s degrees and on to bachelors.

 Daley College students have access to a host of resources to support them on their path to success including:

 Additionally, Daley College offers a variety of clubs, organizations, and athletic teams to add some fun for students.